deeplearninc/relaax/README.md

 **How to build your own Docker Image**

-Firstly, navigate to the OpenAI Gym's folder within `relaax` repo:
+* Navigate to the OpenAI Gym's folder within `relaax` repo:
 ```bash
 $ cd path_to_relaax_repo/environments/OpenAI_Gym
 ```

-Build the docker image by the following commands:
+* Build the docker image by the following commands:
 ```bash
 # docker build -f Dockerfile -t your_docker_hub_name/image_name ../..
 # or you can build without your docker hub username, for example:

 $ docker build -f Dockerfile -t relaax-gym-vnc ../..
 ```

-It allows to hold your changes and contributions for the `relaax` and use all of this in your own docker image.
 <br><br>

 #### [DeepMind Lab](#contents)